redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 Watch Usage: Press w to show more.
 ```

-### 2. Modify the prisma schema
+### 2. Modify the Prisma schema

-For the purpose of this guide we will use the `User` model that comes with the redwood app.
+For the purpose of this guide we will use the `User` model that comes with the Redwood app.

 We will also change the db to `postgresql`, since that's what we'll be using in our Github Actions.

-> At this point make sure you have a postgres instance ready to use.
-Here's a handy guide to [set it up locally](https://redwoodjs.com/docs/local-postgres-setup). we will need the connection string so our Redwood app knows where to store the data.
+> At this point make sure you have a Postgres instance ready to use.
+Here's a handy guide to [set it up locally](https://redwoodjs.com/docs/local-postgres-setup).
+We will need the connection string so our Redwood app knows where to store the data.

 On to the changes, modify your `schema.prisma` file to look like this: